What To Know About Ohio 529 For Financial Literacy Month

 What is a 529 plan?

-With the recently signed SECURE ACT component of the Further Consolidated Appropriations Act, certain apprenticeships costs — fees, textbooks, supplies, and equipment, including required trade tools — can now be paid with a 529 plan withdrawal.
+Certain apprenticeships costs — fees, textbooks, supplies, and equipment, including required trade tools — can now be paid with a 529 plan withdrawal.
 The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
 Interested parties can check the Labor Department’s search tool to confirm that a program is eligible.

 What if my child doesn’t go to an Ohio school?

 A 529 account can be used at any federally accredited institution nationwide.
-That means that while you are saving in Ohio’s 529 Plan, your child can choose to use those funds at an eligible institution across the U.S. If the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then withdrawals for the qualified higher education expenses at that school will be tax free.
+That means that while you are saving with Ohio’s 529 Plan, your child can choose to use those funds at an eligible institution across the U.S. If the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then withdrawals for the qualified higher education expenses at that school will be tax free.

 What if my child doesn’t want to go to a four-year school?